josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN
+1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

     a.
-Trial subscriptions will not work
+Trial subscriptions will not work.

-1. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md)
+1. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md).

 ## Exercise 1: Build a Machine Learning Model